RestExpress/PluginExpress/cache-control/README.md

 Usage
 ========
-For GET requests, adds a Date: \<timestamp\> header, if not already present.
+For GET and HEAD requests, adds a Date: \<timestamp\> header, if not already present.
 This enables clients to determine age of a representation for caching purposes.
 Where \<timestamp\> is in RFC1123 full date format.

-Note that HEAD requests are not provided with a Date header via this postprocessor.
-This is due to the fact that most external caches forward HEAD requests to the origin server as a GET request and cache the result.
+Note that while HEAD requests are provided with a Date header via this plugin.
+Most external caches forward HEAD requests to the origin server as a GET request and cache the result.

 If the route has a Parameters.Cache.MAX_AGE parameter, whose value is the max-age in seconds then the following are added:
 * Cache-Control: max-age=\<seconds\>